Pokémon (TV series): Characters

 Jessie, James, and Meowth are a group of Team Rocket members.
-They act as one of the three main antagonists of the series, often coming into conflict with series' main protagonist Ash Ketchum in an attempt to capture his Pikachu.
+They act as one of the three primary antagonists of the anime series for the first twenty-five seasons, often coming into conflict with Ash Ketchum in an attempt to capture his Pikachu.
 They primarily act as comic relief, though they have also acted as serious antagonists on several occasions.
 Jessie owns a Wobbuffet, who is the source of a running gag where he pops out of his Poké Ball at the strangest times.
 James is a member of Team Rocket, who was part of a noble, rich family, but it was a life he desperately wanted to escape.
 Meowth is capable of communicating with human speech.
 His pursuit for Meowzie in particular chained off his ambitions to learn to speak and act human-like and ultimately his employment within Team Rocket, after failing to woo Meowzie.
 Meowth acts as a translator for Team Rocket and sometimes Ash and his friends, translating what another Pokémon is saying.